-CES utilises the services of the health and safety consultancy, Greens of Haddington Ltd, for expert advice, guidance on the development of health and safety policies, and ongoing monitoring of health and safety management.
-Greens of Haddington Ltd provide an alert service to ensure changes in legislation are communicated to relevant personnel and incorporated into policies and procedures.
+CES utilises the services of the health and safety consultancy for expert advice, guidance on the development of health and safety policies, and ongoing monitoring of health and safety management.
+Our consultants provide an alert service to ensure changes in legislation are communicated to relevant personnel and incorporated into policies and procedures.